JamesTurnerGit/HoneyCombTechTest/readme.md

 |                        |                         | :priceTotal            |

 ### making an addition to the system
+decide what kind of new aspect you want to add and go to the appropriate file _discountAmounts_, _discountConditions_,_discountTargets_

 #### thoughts
 ### What i like about my solution
+It's super flexable, could very easily extend to add all kinds of other options to any of the aspects
 ### What i don't like about my solution
+Building a discount means describing it in a lot of detail
+### improvements to make
+_discountAmounts_, _discountTargets_ and _discountConditions_ are all very similar, i'm sure there's a ducktype hiding in them.
+I'd like to go over when my subclasses are created to give them better errors and make them check if they are initialized incorrectly.